Skip to content

 Date: 13 - 17 July 2026

-Time: 09.30 - 17.30 (UK time) TBC
+Time: 09.30 - 17.30 (UK time)

 Venue: BIICL, Russell Square, London and Online

-Course Outline
+Course Details

 Global events and legal developments continue to highlight the relevance of international law to various aspects of our lives.
 From dealing with climate change and environmental disasters, to promoting food and energy security; from protecting vulnerable groups to ensuring that telecommunication infrastructure is secured, international law provides the framework for States, international organizations and others to work together.
-This five-day summer school provides a solid overview of international law, and the tools they need to undertake further research and study in the area.
-You will be studying at a world leading institute of international law research, whilst based in the heart of one of the world's most international cities.

 Topics include:

-• International Trade Law
+• International dispute settlement

-• Law of the Sea
+• Law of the sea, the environment and climate change

-• International Migration and Refugee Law
+• International law and armed conflict

-• International Law and Technology
+• International law and technology

 Course leaders